sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ![alt_text](img/freeze.png)

-NSF Manager will send freeze notification to those registered components that have set _freeze = true_.
+NSF Manager will send freeze notification to all registered components and will wait for the quiescence of only those components that have set _freeze = true_.
 Upon receiving the freeze notification, the component will complete processing the current request queue and stop generating new intents.
 Stopping new intents from being generated means that boundary components should stop processing requests from external components (external events) and all components should stop their periodic timers that generate new requests (internal events).
 For example: